Full-Time RV Living isn’t Perfect

 As stated above, one of the advantages of living in an RV full-time is that you can remain adaptable and mobile.
 You’re not stuck staying in a house where flooding, tornadoes, or wildfires are imminent.
 If conditions become unpleasant due to extreme heat, smoke, rain, or even if your neighbors are driving you nuts, you can leave.
 There’s nothing holding you in any specific location.
-You may choose to camp in one place for a night, or a couple of weeks, or a couple of months, but if you are uncomfortable, you can simply move to a new location that is more to your liking.
+You may choose to camp in one place for a night.
+Stay a couple of weeks, or a couple of months.
+If you are uncomfortable, move to a new location.
+Find one more to your liking.

 Opportunity to experience regional culture and cuisine

-Most of the time when we take a vacation, we scurry from one point of interest to another, trying to cram as much experience into a short timeframe as possible.
-However, when you live full-time in an RV, you can slow the pace down and spend as long as you need in any one location to fully grasp and experience the local culture, history, and cuisine.
+Most of the time when we take a vacation, we scurry from one point of interest to another.
+We try to cram as much experience into a short timeframe as possible.
+However, when you live full-time in an RV, you can slow the pace down.
+Spend as long as you need in any one location.
+Fully grasp and experience the local culture, history, and cuisine.

-You can do a deep-dive into any given region and find all the hidden treasures and sites often overlooked by vacationers.
-The slower pace is in fact one of the most advantageous aspects of the full-time experience.
+You can do a deep-dive into any given region.
+Find all the hidden treasures and sites often overlooked by vacationers.
+The slower pace is one of the most advantageous aspects of the full-time experience.

 Living in an RV year round gives you more personal time

-One of the cons listed above was the lack of an investment in a home, but one of the advantages of living in an RV year round is that you don’t need to spend every Saturday and Sunday maintaining that investment.
-There’s no lawn to mow, no porch to stain, no weeds to pull, no big house to clean, no Saturday projects.
-You get your weekends back and you can do whatever you want to do with that time: take a drive, read a book, go for a walk, climb a mountain, build a campfire, go fishing, play a card game, or attend an online class.
+Lack of an investment in a home is one con.
+But one of the advantages of living in an RV year round is that you don’t need to spend every Saturday and Sunday maintaining that investment.
+There’s no lawn to mow.
+You have no porch to stain, no weeds to pull.
+Forget the big house to clean, no Saturday projects.
+You get your weekends back.
+Do whatever you want to do with that time.
+Take a drive, read a book.
+Go for a walk, climb a mountain.
+Build a campfire, go fishing.
+Play a card game, or attend an online class.